neptune-ai/docs/docs/core-concepts/projects-private-public.rst

 Public
 ------
-Public project is freely available to view by Everyone who has access to the Internet.
+Public project is freely available to view by everyone who has access to the Internet.
 Examples are: `credit default prediction <https://ui.neptune.ml/neptune-ml/credit-default-prediction>`_ and `binary classification metrics <https://ui.neptune.ml/neptune-ml/binary-classification-metrics>`_.